 The authors of this guide wish to thank and acknowledge the contributions of those who provided incredible assistance in the development and piloting of the guide.
 The first iteration was field tested in 11 countries by more than 200 nurses who used the guide and provided us with invaluable feedback.
-We would like to thank the following individuals and organizations for their assistance in coordinating the field tests: Russian Nurses Association (Ms Natalia Serebrennikova and Ms Tatiana Fedotkina), China Nursing Association and Peking Union Medical College School of Nursing (Dr Zhao Hong and Dr Guo Aimin), Indonesia (National TB Program and Challenge TB KNCV Indonesia with Dr Astuti Nursasi), South Africa (Ms Sharon Fynn), Ghana National TB Control Programme (Dr Nii Nortey Hanson-Nortey), Zambia (Mr Jojo Mulenga Moyo), Thailand National TB Program (Dr Sirinapha Jittimanee), Uganda (Ms Namuyodi Damalie Waiswa), US-Mexico TB Binational Projects (Ms Catalina Navarro) and USA (Ms Lisa True).
+We would like to thank the following individuals and organizations for their assistance in coordinating the field tests: Russian Nurses Association (Ms Natalia Serebrennikova and Ms Tatiana Fedotkina), China Nursing Association and Peking Union Medical College School of Nursing (Dr Zhao Hong and Dr Guo Aimin), Indonesia (Dr Astuti Nursasi and Challenge TB KNCV Indonesia), South Africa (Ms Sharon Fynn), Ghana National TB Control Programme (Dr Nii Nortey Hanson-Nortey), Zambia (Mr Jojo Mulenga Moyo), Thailand National TB Program (Dr Sirinapha Jittimanee), Uganda (Ms Namuyodi Damalie Waiswa), US-Mexico TB Binational Projects (Ms Catalina Navarro) and USA (Ms Lisa True).

 The guide was translated into five languages for use in the pilot.
-We would like to acknowledge Ms Elena Ploetz and the Russian Nurses Association's TB Nurse Network for translation of the guide into Russian, Dr Zhao Hong and Dr Guo Aimin of the Peking Union Medical College School of Nursing for translation of the guide into Chinese, Ms Catalina Navarro of the Heart-land National Tuberculosis Center for translation of the guide into Spanish, Ms Baby Djojonegoro of the American Thoracic Society and the Indonesian DR-TB Nurses Workgroup for translation of the guide into Bahasa Indonesia, Mr Fernando Augusto Dias e Sanches of the Thorax Disease Institute, Federal University of Rio de Janeiro for translation into Portuguese, and Dr Sirinapha Jittimanee with the Thailand National TB Program for translation of the guide into Thai.
+We would like to acknowledge Ms Elena Ploetz and the Russian Nurses Association's TB Nurse Network for translation of the guide into Russian, Dr Zhao Hong and Dr Guo Aimin of the Peking Union Medical College School of Nursing for translation of the guide into Chinese, Ms Catalina Navarro of the Heartland National Tuberculosis Center for translation of the guide into Spanish, Ms Baby Djojonegoro of the American Thoracic Society and the Indonesian DR-TB Nurses Workgroup for translation of the guide into Bahasa Indonesia, and Dr Sirinapha Jittimanee with the Thailand National TB Program for translation of the guide into Thai.